andrasq/node-qbuffer/Readme.md

 ### buf.setEncoding( encoding )

+Set both setReadEncoding() and setWriteEncoding() to the same encoding.

+The default encoding can be overridden call by call in read() and write().
+The read end write encodings can also be set separately, see below.

+### buf.setReadEncoding( encoding )

 Specify how to encode the returned bytes, eg 'utf8' or 'base64'.
+Used in the read calls read(), peekbytes(), getline(), peekline().
+Analogous to Stream.setEncoding().

 Setting an encoding will cause strings to be read from the QBuffer.
-To clear the encoding in effect setEncoding to null.
+To clear the encoding in effect setReadEncoding to null.
 The default is null, to return Buffer objects.

-The setEncoding conversion in effect is used both for reading and when data is written to the buffer.
-The default encoding can be overridden call by call in read() and write().
+### buf.setWriteEncoding( encoding )

+Specify how to decode to binary the written strings.
+Used in write() and unget().
+Analogous to Stream.setDefaultEncoding().

 ### buf.write( data [,encoding] [,callback(err, nbytes)] )